Package Installation Guide

 If you want a quick start we recommend starting with the Quick Start Guide to set up your first project quickly.

-Python package and setting up your first Aurite project.
+This guide walks you through installing the aurite Python package and setting up your first Aurite project.
 This is the recommended path for users who want to build applications using the Aurite framework.

 Need to install from the repository?